 Indigestion during cardio workouts is common because the muscles used in the exercise divert blood flow away from your digestive tract, upsetting the works.
 What's even more upsetting is that the impact from running, the forward lean of cycling or improper breathing patterns while swimming can actually promote indigestion by stimulating your insides in uncomfortable ways.
-There are some tricks to relieve the pain mid-workout, and a little forethought and planning can prevent it entirely.

 Video of the Day